-3.11.1 KEEPING OF MINUTES
+3.12.1 KEEPING OF MINUTES

-- (a) The Chief Executive Officer (or other person authorised by the Chief Executive Officer to attend the Council Meeting and to take the minutes of such meeting) must keep minutes of each Council meeting and those minutes must record: - i. the date, place, time and nature of the Council meeting; - ii. the names of the Councillors present and the names of any Councillors who apologised in advance for their non-attendance; - iii. the names and titles of the members of Council staff present who are not part of the gallery;
+- (a) The Chief Executive Officer (or other person authorised by the Chief Executive Officer to attend the Council Meeting and to take the minutes of such meeting) must keep minutes of each Council meeting and those minutes must record: - (i) the date, place, time and nature of the Council meeting; - (ii) the names of the Councillors present and the names of any Councillors who apologised in advance for their non-attendance; - (iii) the names and titles of the members of Council staff present who are not part of the gallery; - (iv) any disclosure of an interest or a conflict of interest made by a Councillor in accordance with the Act; - (v) arrivals and departures (including temporary departures) of Councillors during the course of the Council meeting including departures due to technical difficulties when attending by electronic means;

-- iv. any disclosure of an interest or a conflict of interest made by a Councillor in accordance with the Act; - v. arrivals and departures (including temporary departures) of Councillors during the course of the Council meeting; - vi. each motion and amendment moved (including motions and amendments that lapse for the want of a seconder); - vii. the outcome of every motion moved; - viii. the vote cast by each Councillor upon a division; - ix. the vote cast by any Councillor who has requested that his or her vote be recorded in the minutes; - x. when requested by a Councillor, a record of their support of, opposition to, or abstention from voting on any motion, noting that under s61(5) of the Act that a Councillor present at the meeting who does not vote is taken to have voted against the question; - xi. questions upon notice; - xii. the failure of a quorum; - xiii. any adjournment of the Council meeting and the reasons for that adjournment; and - xiv. the time at which standing orders were suspended and resumed.

-(b) In addition, the Minutes should:

-- i. bear the date and time the meeting commenced, was adjourned, resumed and concluded; - ii. be consecutively page numbered; - iii. contain consecutive item numbers which are clearly headed with a subject title and where appropriate sub-titles and file references; - iv. any other matter which the Chief Executive officer thinks should be recorded to clarify the intention of the meeting or the reading of the Minutes.
+- (vi) each motion and amendment moved (including motions and amendments that lapse for the want of a seconder); - (vii) the outcome of every motion moved; - (viii) the vote cast by each Councillor upon a division; - (ix) the vote cast by any Councillor who has requested that his or her vote be recorded in the minutes: - (x) when requested by a Councillor, a record of their support of, opposition to, or abstention from voting on any motion, noting that under s61(5) of the Act that a Councillor present at the meeting who does not vote is taken to have voted against the question; - (xi) questions upon notice; - (xii) the failure of a quorum; - (xiii) any adjournment of the Council meeting and the reasons for that adjournment; and - (xiv) the time at which standing orders were suspended and resumed. - (b) In addition, the Minutes should: - (i) bear the date and time the meeting commenced, was adjourned, resumed and concluded; - (ii) be consecutively page numbered; - (iii) contain consecutive item numbers which are clearly headed with a subject title and where appropriate sub-titles and file references; - (iv) any other matter which the Chief Executive officer thinks should be recorded to clarify the intention of the meeting or the reading of the Minutes.

-3.11.2 CONFIRMATION OF MINUTES
+3.12.2 CONFIRMATION OF MINUTES